We would do well to remember that morals are not absolute, and that morality is not a measure of competence.

 There is one available sentence that is both pertinent and differentiates incompetence from intent.

-And that is the revocation of a driving licence.
+And that is a driving ban; even the revocation of a driving licence.

-Yet Lumley-Holmes will be allowed to drive again in a year.
-Someone who has demonstrated that they cannot reliably navigate a straight, clear, dry stretch of road without causing the death of someone else is given only a year off.
+Lumley-Holmes will be allowed to drive again in a year.
+Someone who has demonstrated that they cannot reliably navigate a straight, clear, dry stretch of road without causing the death of someone else is simply told to take a year off.

 This difference between intent and incompetence is why I’ve always felt that most drivers should not be imprisoned, but drivers who kill should be disqualified permanently.